History of Language of Love

 Meet the Owners

 Throughout the years, Anna has maintained her initial vision of keeping Language of Love a small, family-oriented environment.
 Anna develops a relationship with each family, and gives out her own personal cell phone number to all parents.
 She works Monday through Friday managing the day-to-day operations to ensure excellent care and learning.
-When you call us for a tour, she will personally answer your call!

-Anna and Rey devote their spare time to mission work, both here in the twin cities and in Honduras.
+Anna and Rey devote their spare time to mission work, both here in the Twin Cities and in Honduras.

 At Language of Love, we have many traditions and events that bring our community together.